Tjorriemorrie/abbr/README.md

 ## Algorithm
 ------------

 Created `abbr` app for the requirement.
+Refer classifier.py.
+Test revealed additional complexity on complex algorithm.

 ## REST API
 -----------

 Did not bother prefixing it with `/api`: not enough scope to build proper url structure.
+Which also means proper routing were not set up.
+Please ignore.
+It seems the serializer plays a big role in the controllers, needs more investigation.
+REST library seems more exhaustive than initially thought - requires more reading.

 ### Tools used